No Needle, No Scalpel

 Although the risk of complications are very low, no procedure is 100% risk-free.
 Complications occur in roughly 1-2% of men who have a vasectomy.
 There is a range of possible complications, most of which are very minor, such as mild achiness.
 In rare cases, a serious complication can arise, such as an infection.

 There is no decrease in libido, erection, or orgasm after a vasectomy.
 This is backed up by a great deal of experience and scientific findings.
 In fact, many couples actually report an improved sex life following vasectomy.

 Can my partner watch?

 Yes, partners are encouraged to be present at the counseling session and may be present during the procedure to offer support.
 Whether or not a partner is present during the procedure is the decision of both the patient and his partner.

 Most insurance plans cover the cost of vasectomy.
 The cash price at our office for a vasectomy is $800.
 This includes a consultation, the procedure, and follow-up semen testing.

 We never charge a ‘facility fee’ because we perform the procedure in our clinic rather than at a surgery center.
 We feel that our office setting is more comfortable and cost-effective for our patients.

 Do you take insurance?

 Yes.
-We currently accept Cigna, Premera, Regence, LifeWise, Uniform, Community Health Plan of Washington, HMA, Bridgespan, Aetna, United Healthcare, Kaiser Options PPO, and First Choice Network.
+We currently accept Cigna, Premera, Regence, LifeWise, Uniform, Community Health Plan of Washington, HMA, Bridgespan, Aetna, United Healthcare, Kaiser Options PPO, First Choice Network, and Apple Health.
 This list will continue to expand as we develop additional partnerships with area insurance companies, so please call us if you don’t see your insurance company on the list.

 Will vasectomy provide any protection from STDs?